hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 ### Phase One Reqirements ###

 1. Must be inexpensive to build.
-2. Must have a sensible and inuitive (web/mobile) interface.
+2. Must have a sensible and intuitive web / mobile interface.
 3. Must minimize waste - should act as a drop-in replacement for an existing residential irrigation timer.
 4. THE BIG ONE:  Must be able to communicate with the water utility to determine